aws/aws-cdk/CONTRIBUTING.md

     * Shout out to collaborators.
     * If not obvious (i.e. from unit tests), describe how you verified that your change works.
-4. Assign at least one reviewer
+4. Assign the PR for a review to the "awslabs/aws-cdk" team.
-5. Discuss review comments and iterate until you get at least on “Approve”.
+5. Discuss review comments and iterate until you get at least one “Approve”.
 When iterating, push new commits to the same branch.
-Eventually you'll sqaush them all together when you merge to master.
+Usually all these are going to be squashed when you merge to master.
 The commit messages should be hints for you when you finalize your merge commit message.
 6. Make sure your PR builds successfully (we have CodeBuild setup to automatically build all PRs)